Natalie Cartwright

 About

-She is an applied mathematician, although she enjoys thinking about and discussing all types of mathematics.
-She enjoys teaching a wide range of courses, although Calculus II, Complex Analysis, and Applied Linear Algebra are perhaps her favorites.
+Dr. Cartwright is an applied mathematician who enjoys thinking about and discussing all types of mathematics.
+She teaches a wide range of courses with Calculus II, Complex Analysis, and Applied Linear Algebra being her favorites.
 Mathematics is beautiful in its patterns and logic, and she enjoys helping students see that beauty.
+Before coming to Norwich University, Dr. Cartwright's research was predominantly in the area of electromagnetic pulse propagation through dispersive material.
+Her work was funded for more than 10 years by the Air Force Office of Scientific Research as analytic understanding of electromagnetic signals through dispersive material is highly relevant to radar applications.

 Education